BLUE VIEWPOINT

 Think positive

 There is nothing negative in this definition.
 The first one is right from the dictionary, but the second one I made up.
 How long do you think it would take before this dictionary would be copied and the definition would become the norm?
-With considerably more secular authority than I have, this is exactly what happened in the fourth century with Constantine regarding the new Christian church and the adoption of pagan rituals and holidays.
+With considerably more secular authority than I have, this is exactly what happened in the fourth century with Constantine, with absolutely no authority regarding the new "Christian" church and the adoption of pagan rituals and holidays.
 Sabbath was changed to Sunday and the original was outlawed by the emperor. (see Life, Hope, & Truth, and others for an honest, short answer to the question of changing the day) You can find many sites that tell the truth, then explain why it isn't really the truth even though it is in the history books that way, so be careful.

 This move likely led to the freedom the Muslims felt in changing the Sabbath from Saturday to Friday around 609 - 632 AD, called the Day of Assembly, on the recommendation of their Prophet.
 (Though this is not really a Sabbath for them, just a day of prayer.)
 After all, the infidels did it, so why can't they?
 They even claim to have the same God as Abraham, but claim that Ishmael was the one sacrificed, and claim to be his descendants.
 So, they claim the same God as the Christians and Jews, but follow the life of the other son of Abraham - Ishmael, and claim that the same God wants them to destroy the infidels - that would be you and me.